todd-beckman/CSCI-494/README.md

 #CSCI 494
 By Todd Beckman

 This is a repository for a class.
+It is also live at: http://sysci.sxy

 ##Assignment 2 Scenario

-"Syn"ergistic "Sc"alable "I"ntegration (SyScI) is an obviously real company.
+Synergistic Scalable Integration (SyScI) is an obviously real company.
 Consultant Alex Huleatt has provided this description:

 SynScI synergizes your integration and integrates your synergy.